xh3b4sd/rescue/README.md

 `Engine.Create` submits a new task to the system.
 Anyone can create any task any time.
 The task producer must just have an understanding of what consumers within the system are capable of. `Task.Meta` and `Task.Root` of a queued task must always match with a consumer in order to be processed.
+Scheduled tasks may be created using `Task.Cron`.

 ```go
 tas := &task.Task{